wing5wong/artisan-whs-static/source/_events/2022-06-30_battle-of-the-houses.md

 title: Performing Arts Concert / Battle of the Houses 2022
 date: 2022-08-22T21:16:41.370Z
 ---
+Performing Arts Concert / Battle of the Houses 2022
+Royal Whanganui Opera House

 IT'S BATTLE OF THE HOUSES TIME!

-Battle of the Houses is an interhouse performing arts competition that will be performed at the Royal Whanganui Opera House on Tuesday 23 August.

 Whether you have zero performing arts experience or consider yourself an expert, we hope you get involved!